Miraarchana/SpringFramework/SpringDataTransaction.md

       }
   }
 ```
+**Using JDBCTemplate **
-Using JDBCTemplate - set of methods provided by Spring for setting before query execution and after execution.
+- set of methods provided by Spring for setting before query execution and after execution.
 JDBCTemplate has no idea about the object that is to be mapped for custom type.
 ```java
   @Component